Abdel-developer/Abdel-developer/README.md

-## Hi there, My name is  Abdelkader - call me Abdel hi
+## Hi there, My name is  Abdelkader - call me Abdel